 Indian Rummy Rules

-Rummy is one of the most-loved games all over the world, and it is also enjoyed at family get-togethers, parties and festivals by people.
-The game has long been a part of cultural traditions in India and is one of the few card games that have witnessed a continued growth in the number of players over such a long period of time.
+Rummy is one of the most-loved games all over the world, and it is also enjoyed at family get-togethers, parties and festivals.
+The game has long been a part of cultural traditions in India and is one of the few card games that have witnessed continued growth in the number of players and followers over such a long period of time.

 Read on to learn the detailed rules of the most popular 13-Card Indian Rummy game.